BuzzSkito Mosquito & Tick Control Specialists · Published April 5, 2026 · Updated July 16, 2026

 - Habitat modification — remove leaf litter, maintain lawn edges, move woodpiles, create mulch barriers at property edges

-- Professional barrier spray — 2 treatments per season (spring and late summer) targeting all high-risk zones
+- Professional barrier spray — 5 treatments per season, roughly one a month from May through September, targeting all high-risk zones

 - Personal protection — tick checks, repellent, appropriate clothing for outdoor activities